Skip Navigation Links

 Zippie - STL Application

-Zippie is a command line application which can be compiled under both Windows and Linux.
-It currently does not support Unicode.
+Zippie is a command line application which can be compiled under Windows, Linux and macOS.

 Compilation